How to Avoid Airline Scams That Can Take You For a Ride

 6. Robocalls, emails, or social media posts offering “free” vacations

-Scammers try to draw internet traffic to their shady websites by advertising free vacations or travel vouchers with the goal of tricking victims into clicking on corrupted links.
+Scammers try to draw internet traffic to their fake websites by advertising free vacations or travel vouchers with the goal of tricking victims into clicking on corrupted links.

-• Scammers lure people to their websites with dreamy, tropical photos and promises of free (or discounted) vacations.
+• Scammers lure people to their websites with photos and promises of free (or discounted) vacations.

-• Sometimes, you’ll be notified via email or robocall — congratulating you on winning a travel voucher prize or a once-in-a-lifetime trip.
+• Sometimes, you’re notified via email or robocall — "Congratulating you on winning a travel voucher prize or a once-in-a-lifetime trip."

-• When you take the bait, you’ll find that there are many fees and taxes involved — so it’s not free after all (and it’s probably not legitimate, either).
+• When you take the bait, you find that there are many fees and taxes involved — so it’s not free after all (and it’s probably not legitimate, either).

 7. Fake airline customer support phone numbers

-One customer from Missouri called a fake Southwest Airlines support number that she found online when she wanted to add her infant to her flight reservation [*].
-The scammer, posing as a Southwest agent, tried to trick her into paying $125 — but Southwest doesn’t charge for infants.
+One customer called a fake Southwest Airlines support number that she found online when she wanted to change her flight reservation [*].
+The scammer, posing as a Southwest agent, tried to trick her into paying $75 for a Companion Pass — these are in fact, free of charge [*].

 • Scammers send emails or create websites listing fake customer support numbers.

-• When you call the customer service number, the scammer will charge you extra fees or request personal or financial details.
+• When you call the customer service number, the scammer charges you extra fees or requests personal or financial details.

 • After booking the flight over the phone, you might get a fake confirmation email.
-But you’ll discover later that the booking doesn’t exist.
+But you discover later that the booking doesn’t exist.

 📚 Related: Is Hotel Wi-Fi Safe?
 How To Secure Your Devices When Traveling